Stereopoly/history/docs/environment.md

 #### Technology

-Technology: Technological advancements made it much easier for those living in the US to expand further, especially west.
+Technological advancements made it much easier for those living in the US to expand further, especially west.
 They made transportation easier, communication better, and the idea of exploring and acquiring new lands from a dream into a reality.

 * Steamboats: Steamboats made easy access of the waters that have proved too treacherous/expensive to cross before the development of these boats, allowed products to be moved much more easily.
 * Erie Canal: The creation of the Erie Canal was beneficial to the country as it allowed the Steamboats new paths and easier access to so many parts of the country.